superterrific/cms-test/src/posts/images.md

   {% endif %}{% endraw %}
 ```

-In the post front matter I have "img", "alt" and "caption keys an image name, alt text and caption can be added to be displayed at the top of the post.
+In the post front matter I have "img", "alt" and "caption".
 Here's the front matter for this post...

 ```html
 ---